Your gifts help us fulfill this

 Summer Programs for Urban Youth in Tennessee | $10,000

-This program will continue a unique partnership with the Boys and Girls Club of the Greater Knoxville area in TN and pays for staffing support and transportation for elementary aged youth in Knoxville to visit the park.
+This program will continue a unique partnership with the Boys and Girls Club of the Tennessee Valley and pays for staffing support and transportation for elementary aged youth in Knoxville to visit the park.

 Support Parks as Classrooms programs | $141,800